 1. Solve a specific problem for your Buyer Persona

-Lead magnets need to solve one of your buyer personas problems or pain points.
-If you don't deliver real value your buyer persona may not go any further down your sales funnel.
+Lead magnets must solve one of your buyer persona's problems or pain points.
+If you don't deliver real value, your buyer persona may not go any further down your sales funnel.
 Don't forget to make sure your magnet is relevant to your core service offering too.